April distinguishes itself by hosting the most torrid conditions in

 February through

-September, with an average maximum UV index of 12.
-A UV Index of 11, and more, symbolizes an extreme threat to health from unsafe exposure to UV radiation for the average person.
+September, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index reading of 11, and higher, represents an ultimate health vulnerability from exposure to the Sun's UV radiation for the average person.

-Note: The maximum daily UV index, 12 in April, converts into the following recommendations:
+Note: A maximum daily UV index of 12 during April morphs into the following directions: